-Scope of the Privilege.
-The attorney-client privilege, once established, is absolute unless waived.
-In order to qualify for the attorney-client privilege, a communication must have been made for the primary purpose of facilitating the rendering of legal advice.
-See, e.g., In re Vioxx Prods Liab.
-Litig., 501 F. Supp.
-2d 796, 798 (E.D.
+^{16.} In Re Vioxx Products Liability Litigation, 501 F. Supp.
+2d 789, 798 (E.D.
 La.
 2007).

-If not, it will not be privileged, even if made by a lawyer or in confidence.
+lawyer or in confidence.
 Thus, for example, a document authored by a company in-house attorney and sent to an employee would not be privileged if the communication related to business or personal matters, and not legal advice.
 The inquiry is whether a lawyer is being asked to render (or is rendering) some sort of legal, rather than business, advice.
 Such questions are often more easily answered in the affirmative when dealing with confidential communications between a client and outside legal counsel.
-As to communications between in-house legal counsel and company employees (or their functional equivalents), the privilege standards for determining which company representatives may seek or obtain legal advice on behalf of a corporation vary among jurisdictions.
-The majority of courts today employ a "functionality" or "subject-matter" test which extends the attorney-
+As to communications between in-house legal counsel and company employees (or their functional equivalents), the standards for determining which company representatives may seek or obtain legal advice on behalf of a corporation vary among jurisdictions.
+The majority of courts today employ a "functionality" or "subject-matter" test which extends the attorney-client privilege to include a company lawyer's communications with any corporate employee so long as the communication relates to the subject matter for which the company is seeking legal representation.17 Because in-house counsel may play multiple roles in a corporation, some courts apply additional scrutiny to assertions of privilege involving communications with in-house counsel, requiring in-house counsel to make